 Identify someone to collect the "About Me" forms and identify someone from the Planning Team that will maintain those contacts.
-As the team moves forward and identifies specific needs to build linkages in the region, this information may help quickly identified knowledgeable individuals to help.
+As the team moves forward and identifies specific needs to build linkages in the region, this information may help quickly identify knowledgeable individuals who can help.

-Identify someone from the Team to collect the flipchart notes at the close of the meeting and transcribe into a single document.
+Assign someone from the Team to collect the flipchart notes at the close of the meeting and transcribe into a single document.
 These notes should be shared with the entire Planning Team prior to the next meeting for review.